How to Tenderize Steak (Pro Tips & Techniques)

 What is The Best Way to Tenderize Steak?

-There are 6 techniques to tenderizing steak, see them below.
+There are six techniques for tenderizing steak; see them below.

 1. Physically Tenderizing or Pounding

-Physically tenderizing is the most common way to get tender steak, and I think it works best.
-You will need a rolling pin, meat mallet, or flat cast iron skillet to do this.
+Physically tenderizing is the most common method for achieving a tender steak, and I believe it works best.
+To do this, you will need a rolling pin, meat mallet, or flat cast-iron skillet.

 You don’t have to pound your steak to death.
-Just lightly pound it so the muscle fiber begins to break down.
+Just lightly pound it so that the muscle fibers begin to break down.
 You don’t want to pound so hard that you bruise your hand or turn your steaks into mush.

 Steps for Physically Tenderizing Meat

-- Ensure your steak has been in the refrigerator for at least 30 minutes.
+1. Ensure your steak has been refrigerated for at least 30 minutes.
 This will help the steak keep its shape when pounding.

-- Lightly pound the cut of the steak until it is your desired thickness.
+3. Lightly pound the steak until it reaches your desired thickness.
 Ensure it is evenly pounded for best cooking results.

 2. Chemical Tenderizers

 Salt, pineapple, and papaya are all chemical tenderizers, but I prefer salt.
-As the meat draws some of the salt in, the salt breaks down the protein and improves the steak’s texture.
+As the meat absorbs some of the salt, the salt breaks down the protein, improving the steak’s texture.

-I recently tested three methods to know how to tenderize NY strip steak for the most tender steak.
+I recently tested three methods to determine the best way to tenderize NY strip steak.
 I concluded that dry brining with sea salt was the best method.

 Steps for Chemically Tenderizing Meat

-- Pour 1/8 cup of kosher salt (sea salt, table salt, or vampire salt will also work) onto a plate and spread it to the same size as the steak.
+1. Pour 1/8 cup of kosher salt (sea salt, table salt, or any other type of salt will also work) onto a plate and spread it to the same size as the steak.

-- Then, pour 1/8 of a cup of kosher salt onto the top of the steak.
+2. Then, sprinkle 1/8 cup of kosher salt evenly over the steak.

-- Carefully rub the salt into your meat cut, ensuring both sides are thoroughly coated.
-If you’re doing several steaks, you can continue to use the same salt and plate until all the steaks have been coated in salt.
+3. Carefully rub the salt into your cut of meat, ensuring both sides are thoroughly coated.
+If you’re doing several steaks, you can continue using the same salt and plate until all the steaks are coated.

-- Next, you’ll need to put your steak in the fridge for 1 hour per inch of thickness.
-If you have a 1-inch-thick steak, for example, it needs to be in the fridge for 1 hour.
-For this reason, it’s important to plan so your steaks will be ready to cook when it’s time.
-If you are in a pinch for time, you can leave them for half an hour.
+4. Next, you’ll need to put your steak in the fridge for 1 hour per inch of thickness.
+For example, a 1-inch-thick steak should be refrigerated for 1 hour.
+For this reason, it’s essential to plan so that your steaks are ready to cook when it’s time.
+If you are in a hurry, you can leave them for half an hour.

 The reason that pineapple and papaya can help tenderize meat is due to their enzymes.